 Noah and Allie are living here in the present-day, at a nursing home.
 It was filmed at Black River Plantation in Georgetown County, South Carolina.
 James Garner and Gena Rowlands play Noah and Allie “all grown up.”

-According to the DVD special features, the grand old home was a Sears kit house, purchased for $5,140 (read more about kit houses here).
-This is only one of the four Magnolia floor plans ever built, and the only one built in the South:
+According to the DVD special features, the grand old home was a Sears kit house known as “The Magnolia” (read more about kit houses here):

 9/10 UPDATE: Readers have informed me that even though it was long believed to have been a Sears Kit house, research showed it wasn’t after all.
 The dimensions are a bit larger and the floor plan is different.
 Special thanks to Kelly of Old House Dreams for tracking down the facts for me here (page 9 of the PDF).